 - From wind turbines on land to offshore wind turbines

-- Advantages and challenges of wind energy
+- Advantages of wind energy

 A wind turbine is a machine used to convert kinetic energy from the wind into mechanical energy, in turn converted into electricity.
 When several wind turbines are installed on the same site, this is called a “wind park” or “wind farm”.